timothymasso/timothymasso.github.io/_performances/Radio-Head-Ensemble.md

 # New School Radiohead Ensemble

-*Date* Feb 15 2024, 8pm
+*Date*: Feb 15 2024, 8pm

-*Location* College of Performing Arts at The New School, 5th floor Performance Space 55 W 13th St, New York, NY 10011
+*Location*: College of Performing Arts at The New School, 5th floor Performance Space 55 W 13th St, New York, NY 10011

 # *Personnel*